Kingdom of Mewar: Udai Singh II

 During his reign, Akbar, Babur's grandson, made great efforts to get the Maharana to accept his suzerainty by sending emissaries and envoys.
 When Udai Singh rejected all offers, Akbar considered invading Mewar.
 Udai Singh had faith in his forts as they had defended the rulers for decades in the past and were very strong.
 He was advised by his generals to make adequate arrangements for defence and then retire to the hilly areas of Chittor, which he heeded.
+Akbar laid siege to the fort of Chittor which he captured after a prolonged siege and massacred the local populace there.